 You should now be able to pull the pganalyze Enterprise Server Docker image:

 docker pull quay.io/pganalyze/enterprise:[version]

 Please note that

 [version] should be replaced with the version you are using.
 We recommend using the latest release.

 The Docker image uses environment variables that are passed in to determine how to access outside services, like PostgreSQL, LDAP and mail servers.

-You can find the full explanation of all variables in the settings documentation.
+You can find the full explanation of all variables in the settings documentation, for example the

 Testing database connection...
 Success!
 Testing Redis connection...
 Success!
 Testing LDAP connection...
 Success!
 All tests completed successfully!

 In the case of an error this will give you a very verbose error message - please don't hesitate to ask us about it.